M0nkeyPr0grammer/Create-Forge-Frontier/README.md

 ## Description
 Discover the pinnacle of Minecraft modding with **Landscapes Reimagined Forge Frontier**, a masterful sequel to the acclaimed [**Landscapes Reimagined Genesis**](https://modrinth.com/modpack/landscapes-reimagined-genesis).
-This edition, powered by the Forge mod loader, delivers an unparalleled gaming experience, featuring sprawling landscapes and intricate structures, courtesy of top-tier mods from YUNG and other notable creators.
+This edition, powered by the NeoForged mod loader, delivers an unparalleled gaming experience, featuring sprawling landscapes and intricate structures, courtesy of top-tier mods from YUNG and other notable creators.
 Encounter a rich array of new mobs, delve into numerous quests, and explore custom recipes.
 With cutting-edge additions like Framed Blocks, Sophisticated Backpacks, and